Hitch a Ride to These Pumpkin Patches in Eastern CT

 Pumpkin season has arrived.
 Whether your child loves to play pumpkin drums, make rolling pumpkin art, decorate it with googly eyes, take a hammer to its face, or help you bake a pie, pumpkin-picking is a must-do fall activity.
 We’ve scoured Eastern Connecticut to find that perfect pumpkin….and double bonus, we found corn mazes, too.
 All you have to do is pick the one closest to your house.
-For more fun fall ideas, sign up for our weekly newsletter and check out our Halloween and Fall Fun Guide.
+For more fun fall ideas, sign up for our weekly newsletter and check out our Fall Fun Guide.

 Buell’s Orchard - Eastford